 Mississippi's plan for achieving comprehensive, statewide assessment of its surface waters involves coordination of various levels of MDEQ surface water monitoring activities and data sharing with other monitoring agencies using the agency's Basin Management Approach.
 Mississippi's Basin Management Approach is a process to conduct comprehensive water quality planning and to foster implementation of practices that will result in water quality protection on a basinwide scale.
 This approach recognizes the interdependence of water quality on the many related activities that occur in a drainage basin.
 Some of these activities include monitoring, assessment, problem identification, problem prioritization, planning, permitting, water use, and land use.
-In Mississippi's Basin Management Approach, these activities and their associated information are integrated by basin and result in watershed management plans and implementation strategies that will serve to focus water quality protection efforts.
+These activities are integrated by basin and result in watershed management plans and implementation strategies that serve to focus water quality protection efforts.